maitrix-org/llm-reasoners/autorace/README.md

 ```
 cd .../AutoRace
-python autorace.py --dataset DATASET_NAME --prompt_type PROMPT_TYPE
+python autorace.py --dataset DATASET_NAME --prompt_type PROMPT_TYPE --model MODEL_TYPE
 ```

 The `DATASET_NAME` is one of `dataset list` below:

 `['gsm8k','strategyqa','AQuA','cosmos', 'multistep_arithmetic','word_sorting','logical_deduction']`.

+The `MODEL_TYPE` is one of `model list` below:

+`['dbrx','gpt-4-turbo','claude-3-opus','gemini-pro','internlm-2-7b','llama-2-70b','qwen-1.5-7b','gemma-7b','mistral-7b','llama-2-13b']`.

+The `PROMPT_TYPE` can be found in `prompt.json`.

-You can easily add your own datasets results under `data` directory and make corresponding changes to `AutoRace_eval_dataset` function in `autorace.py`.
-The `PROMPT_TYPE` can be found in `prompt.json`
+You can easily add your own datasets-model results under `data` directory and use `AutoRace_eval_dataset` function in `autorace.py` to get AutoRace Score.

 ## Evaluate your own result